 Our Board of Directors has undertaken a review of the independence of the directors and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-Based upon information requested from and provided by each director concerning such director's background, employment and affiliations, including family relationships, our Board of Directors determined that Mr. Oclassen, Mr. Prygocki and Dr. Goldenberg, representing three of our six directors, are "independent directors" as defined under current rules and regulations of the SEC and the listing standards of the Nasdaq Stock Market ("Nasdaq").
+Based upon information requested from and provided by each director concerning such director's background, employment and affiliations, including family relationships, our Board of Directors determined that Mr. Ballaron, Mr. Prygocki and Dr. Goldenberg, representing three of our six directors, are "independent directors" as defined under current rules and regulations of the SEC and the listing standards of the Nasdaq Stock Market.
+Our Board of Directors also determined that Glenn Oclassen, who served on our Board of Directors until he passed away in November 2019, was an "independent director" as defined under current rules and regulations of the SEC and the listing standards of the Nasdaq Stock Market.
 In making these determinations, our Board of Directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances that our Board of Directors deemed relevant in determining their independence.
-We are relying on phase-in periods under the Nasdaq rules with respect to director independence, which allow us to have less than a majority of independent directors upon the date of listing of our common stock, so long as our board has a majority of independent directors within one year of the date of listing.
-Accordingly, we plan to appoint an additional independent director and have a Board of Directors comprised of a majority of independent directors by June 15, 2019.
+There are no family relationships among any of our directors or executive officers.